ravikiran3021/SmartShelf/README.md

 # SmartShelf Console Application

-SmartShelf is a console-based Java Mini Project that enables shop management system for Grocery and Electronics.
+SmartShelf is a console-based Java Mini Project that enables shop management system for Grocery, Electronics and Toys.
 It supports both Admin and User roles, enabling inventory management, purchase flow, and reporting in a colorful console interface.

 ## Features